Nationals vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- Washington has a record of 31-40 in games where sportsbooks have it as underdogs of at least +125 on the moneyline.

-- The moneyline set for this matchup implies the Nationals have a 44.4% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Nationals have a 47.6% chance of walking away with the win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!